Planned Giving Options

 Planned giving is about finding smart ways for you to make larger gifts than you imagined possible, and to do it in ways that best fit your needs and work well both for you and for MPR | APM.

-Have you ever wanted to give more to support the vital services of MPR but didn’t think you could afford to do so?
-What if we could find a way to help you realize your philanthropic wishes without affecting your quality of life or limiting your ability to provide for your family the way you’d like?
+If you've ever wished you could to give more but didn’t think you could afford to do so, we can help you look into ways to realize your wishes without affecting your quality of life or limiting your ability to provide for your family the way you’d like.
 How about a gift that provides you with increased income?
-That’s what we’re here to help you do through planned giving.
+We can help you explore that option and many more.

 - Payable on Death (POD) designations for bank accounts and Transfer on Death (TOD) designations for stock portfolios